 Priority Issues

-Water supply is challenged by increased demand due to population growth in the watershed; reductions in imported water supplies; reduced groundwater recharge from expansion of urbanization and impervious surfaces placed over viable recharge areas; ; losses to the ocean due to concrete channelization and lost recharge in the channels themselves, seawater intrusion due to decreased groundwater recharge in coastal areas, and uncertain, but expected, long-term reductions in average annual precipitation due to climate change.
+Water supply is challenged by increased demand due to population growth in the watershed; reductions in imported water supplies; reduced groundwater recharge from expansion of urbanization and impervious surfaces placed over viable recharge areas; loss of riparian habitat; losses to the ocean due to concrete channelization and lost recharge in the channels themselves, seawater intrusion due to decreased groundwater recharge in coastal areas, and uncertain, but expected, long-term reductions in average annual precipitation due to climate change.

 High priority water quality problems include maintaining the salt balance in the watershed (see Chapter 5.5 Beneficial Use Assurance), reducing anthropogenic pollutants in surface water runoff to optimize beneficial uses,preventing pollutants from contaminating groundwater; and cleanup and management of existing contaminated groundwater sites (Chapter 5.5 Beneficial Use Assurance).